SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/AssemblyLine/answer_sets.md

 1. Find the answer set in the "My interviews" page and click to open
 2. Or, use the "Load answer set" menu and then clicking the "view" icon.

-Next, click the "Export in JSON format" button (2).
+Next, click the "Export in JSON format" button (labeled **2** in the image below).
 Save the "variables.json" file in a location of your choice.

 ![](../../assets/answer_set_information_screen.png)